lorenzozaccomer/3d-printing-defects-classification/README.md

 Finally, there is the actual evaluation part, i.e. an evaluation in percentage and textual terms will be produced from an image.

+Below there are some information about what you can find on the folders.

 ### Documentation

 - Project Presentation.pdf